 It’s natural to experience a sense of peace and calm after a period of mourning and sadness.
 These feelings, however, do not mean you have “gotten over” your loved one’s death or forgotten about him or her.
 Rather, healing is about feeling a continued bond with a loved one after they die.
 There are many ways to keep a loved one’s memory alive in your mind and heart.
 For example, you might:

-- Share a memory or story with a friend or family member.
+- Share a memory or story with a friend or family member

-- Listen to music that you and your loved one enjoyed.
+- Listen to music that you and your loved one enjoyed

-- Set aside times each day to think about your loved one.
+- Set aside times each day to think about your loved one

-- Frame a favorite photograph and display it.
+- Frame and display a favorite photograph

 - Plant a tree or flowers in memory of your loved one.